Debt bondage: Africa

 Important to both East and West Africa, pawnship, defined by Wilks as "the use of people in transferring their rights for settlement of debt," was common during the 17th century.
 The system of pawnship occurred simultaneously with the slave trade in Africa.
 Though the export of slaves from Africa to the Americas is often analyzed, slavery was rampant internally as well.
 Development of plantations like those in Zanzibar in East Africa reflected the need for internal slaves.
 Furthermore, many of the slaves that were exported were male as brutal and labor-intensive conditions favored the male body build.
 This created gender implications for individuals in the pawnship system as more women were pawned than men and often sexually exploited.

 After the abolition of slavery in many countries in the 19th century, Europeans still needed laborers.
 Moreover, conditions for emancipated slaves were harsh.
 Discrimination was rampant within the labor market, making attainment of a sustainable income for former slaves tough.
-Because of these conditions, many freed slaves preferred to live through slavery-like contracts with their masters in a manner parallel to debt bondage.
+Because of these conditions, many freed slaves lived through slavery-like contracts with their masters in a manner parallel to debt bondage.